There are a number of reasons why we need better information on our consumption patterns and content of chemical products and articles:

 With the EU striving towards a circular economy and to achieve a non-toxic environment, it is important that we know which articles or components contain chemicals that are potentially hazardous.
 The European Commission recognised this in their communication addressing the interface between chemical, product, and waste legislation.

 Many substances that are banned or identified as being of Very High Concern (SVHCs) by the EU, continue to circulate in society via recycled materials.
-Currently the risk of identified hazardous substances occurring in recycled materials is high because many of them have been produced in large amounts for a very long time.
+Currently the likelihood of identified hazardous substances occurring in recycled materials is high because many of them have been produced in large amounts for a very long time.
 Yet it is not often known in which products these chemicals have been used.

 Providing information on chemical content to waste handling companies would make it possible to exclude materials or articles that contain hazardous substances from the recycling stream.